mflova/mflova-coding-guidelines/python/math_optimization/concepts.md

       current step.
 If you visualize this algorithm, it would look as a ball that has certain inertia.

-- Second order merthods: These are the ones that use second order derivatives (Hessian) on top of the first one in order to be more efficient in terms on convergence and stability.
+- Second order methods: These are the ones that use second order derivatives (Hessian) on top of the first one in order to be more efficient in terms on convergence and stability.
 The second derivative gives information about the curavture, what allows to choose a better direction and learning rate (in combination with the first derivative).